Signature in the Cell

 p 88 Shannon's information theory

 p 92 "Proteins build cellular machines and structures, they carry and deliver cellular materials, and they catalyze chemical reactions that the cell needs to stay alive.
 Proteins also process genetic information.
-To accomplish this critical work, a typical cell uses thousands of differnt kinds of proteins.
+To accomplish this critical work, a typical cell uses thousands of different kinds of proteins.
 And each protein has a distinctive shape related to its function, just as the different tools in a carpenter's toolbox have different shapes related to their functions."

 p 94 Sanger's determination that insulin had a highly irregular sequence of amino acids that defies description by simple rules.